 Industrial furnace safety – what you need to know

-Working with incredibly high temperatures and potentially volatile materials on a daily basis means that when it comes to industrial furnaces, considerations around safety are of critical importance.
+Working with incredibly high temperatures and potentially volatile materials on a daily basis means that considerations around industrial furnace safety are of critical importance.

 While foundries and those operating a furnace will no doubt have their bases covered when it comes to protecting employees from the dangers of working with the furnace, there are additional considerations to be taken into account, and additional measures that could tighten up safety even more.